Part 1. Eco-Philosophy: Reimagining Human-Nature Relationships

 Part 1-Dualism and the Divide Between Humanity & Nature

-The term’ eco-philosophy,’ also known as Ecosophy, holds a profound significance in our quest for ecological balance.
-Coined by Félix Guattari, a French post-structuralist philosopher and psychoanalyst, and Arne Næss, a Norwegian father of deep ecology1, this concept is more relevant than ever, guiding our actions towards achieving equilibrium in our world.
+Eco-philosophy, or Ecosophy, is profoundly significant in our quest for ecological balance.
+Coined by Félix Guattari, a French post-structuralist philosopher and psychoanalyst, and Arne Næss, a Norwegian father of deep ecology, this concept is more relevant than ever, guiding our actions toward achieving harmony with the natural world.

 René Descartes, often considered the father of modern philosophy, famously declared, “Cogito, ergo sum” (“I think, therefore I am”).
-This statement epitomizes Descartes’ emphasis on the human mind as the foundation of knowledge and existence.
-His philosophy promoted dualism, the idea that the mind and body are distinct substances.
-This dualistic perspective led to the conceptual separation of humans from nature, positioning humans as rational, autonomous beings different from the natural world.
+His philosophy emphasized human reason as the foundation of existence and positioned the mind as distinct from the body.
+This dualistic perspective extended beyond individual consciousness to shape a worldview in which humans were perceived as separate from and superior to nature.

 archiSCENTer’s Journal is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.